mbruzek/interface-tls/README.md

 # TLS interface

-This is a [Juju](https://jujucharms.com) interface layer that handles the transport layer security (TLS) between charms of the same type (a.k.a. peers relation).
+This is a [Juju](https://jujucharms.com) interface layer that handles the transport layer security (TLS) for charms.
+Using relations between charms.
 Meaning the charms that use this layer can communicate securely with each other based on TLS certificates.

 To get started please read the